Schoolaccount1357/AriasHealthaiMain/README.md

 ### ⚖️ Disclaimer

-- This notice does not alter or limit AriasHealth.ai's rights under the CIIA.
+- This notice does not alter or limit AriasHealth.ai's rights under the CIAA.
-- Unauthorized use of personal, academic, or sensitive content outside the scope of the CIIA may result in legal action.
+- Unauthorized use of personal, academic, or sensitive content outside the scope of the CIAA may result in legal action.

 ---